timidtlk/sonicBGEproject/README.md

 ## 📝 License

-This project is over license GNU-GPL v2.0 .
+This project is over the MIT license.
 Check the file [LICENSE](LICENSE.md) for more details.

 [⬆ Go back to the top](#nome-do-projeto)<br>